friend-of-data/Monitor_folder_manage_files_with_Python/README.md

 Of course, some more functionalities could be added to make the code more powerful and versatile and not only constrained to only moving or converting files.

+More use cases could be:
+* perform specific operations only on the first working day of the month
+* ask the user for input and based on returned value to perform differnt operations

 P.S. the code could also be saved as .py file and run directly using cmd prompt.